 Randi Demetriou

-"We had a recent installation done by Vinny at Simply PUR and we couldn’t be happier.
+"We had a recent installation done by Vinny at Simply PURE and we couldn’t be happier.
 Vinny is reputable, reliable, efficient and the service is great.
 The water is so clean and tastes great, we don’t have to think twice about what is coming out of our faucet!
 Thank you Vinny!

 Mike D.